wsv587/runloop/rl.md

         STACK_BUFFER_DECL(CFTypeRef, modes, cnt);
         // rlt->rlModes赋值给modes栈结构
         CFSetGetValues(rlt->_rlModes, (const void **)modes);
-        // To avoid A->B, B->A lock ordering issues when coming up
-        // towards the run loop from a source, the timer has to be
-        // unlocked, which means we have to protect from object
-        // invalidation, although that's somewhat expensive.
         for (CFIndex idx = 0; idx < cnt; idx++) {
             // 先retain
             CFRetain(modes[idx]);